 Your proof of insurance documentation is that little card given to you by your insurance carrier that shows you indeed have insurance on your vehicle.
 It is sometimes referred to as an auto insurance card, a vehicle insurance card, or a binder.
 If you never file an insurance claim, the piece of paper is all you get for your money, other than peace of mind.
 It is a big "if" though; most people do not go a lifetime without ever filing a claim.
 Your auto insurance card will contain the following information:

 - Vehicle year and make—car insurance covers the car, not the driver.

 - Insurance company name

 Vehicle insurance cards are issued for every insured, drivable vehicle with liability insurance coverage.
 Vehicles in storage or towed do not generally get issued insurance cards.

 Where You Can Obtain an Auto Insurance Card

 Your car insurance card is typically mailed to you in the same package as your insurance declaration page and other policy information.
 You can also obtain a car insurance card by going to your insurance agency, logging onto your insurance carrier's website, or calling customer service.

 When You Receive Your Auto Insurance Card

 You should receive your car insurance card when you purchase a new policy, and with every renewal, you should receive a new insurance card either in the mail or by email.
 Insurance cards are typically sent out 30 to 45 days in advance of your renewal.

 There Are No Substitutes for Auto Insurance Cards

 If you are caught without proof of insurance, the first thing you'll try to do is show some other form of proof.
 A declarations page, maybe a payment receipt, but none of those will work.
 Nothing can replace your car insurance card.
-It is required by law to carry a car insurance card in the vehicle you are driving.
+The law requires you to carry a car insurance card in the vehicle you are driving.
 More than likely, substitutes will not be allowed when proof of insurance is required.